Information for Attorneys

 Attorney Telephone Contact Procedures

-Attorneys wishing to contact their clients held in the Detention Center by telephone may call 703.746.5050 to obtain the attorney/client phone numbers.
+Attorneys wishing to contact their clients held in the Detention Center on the attorney/client phone line should call their local bar association to obtain the attorney/client phone numbers.
 These telephone numbers are for attorney/client use only and are not to be provided to the public or family members of the client.

 When you call, please give your name, current Bar Association Membership card number, your office telephone number, and name of client.
 After verifying this information, the Deputy will transfer the call to your client's housing unit.
 If the inmate is in an areas that does not have an Attorney telephone, the Deputy will give a message to the inmate who will then return your call on a collect-only telephone.